stefmarchesani/Coursera_Capstone/README.md

 # coursera_stef
-My repository for the Coursera classsssss
+My repository for the Coursera class